Setting Up an Effective Product Filter in Your WooCommerce Catalog

 Sorting

-Elements of the Product Filter
+Key Elements Every Product Filter Should Include

 It is difficult to find a universal filter list that would suit every product, so let’s talk about the required elements.